AutoResearch/ASDMB-Workshop/ASDMB-book/content/practical-sessions/index.md

 ### Prerequisites

 - Google Account (for Colab and Firebase)
-- GitHub Account (recommended, for accessing code and Codespaces)
+- GitHub Account (recommended, for accessing code and CodeSpaces)
 - Basic familiarity with Python

 ### Content